Firefly55lm/prompt_injection/README.md

 # PROMPT INJECTION TECHNIQUES

 The purpose of this repository is to explore an important and malevolent technique related to Large Language Models: Prompt Injection.
+The notebook is available in the main branch of the repository and at [this Colab link](https://colab.research.google.com/drive/1c5Xal5Kkh2bRqXC0khgPqh9moF7Atx4P?usp=sharing).

 In the notebook, we studied the output and vulnerabilities of several models concerning this technique, specifically focusing on:
 - Mistral 7B
 - Llama 2 13B